If you are highly sensitive, intelligent, and unusually perceptive, chances are you probably have (or have had) existential depression.

-- Hormonal — caused by an internal imbalance of chemicals
+- Hormonal Depression — caused by an internal imbalance of chemicals.

-- Seasonal — caused by the changing of seasons (as seen in seasonal affective disorder)
+- Seasonal Depression — caused by the changing of seasons (as seen in seasonal affective disorder).

-- Intrapersonal — caused by toxic beliefs and perceptions that lead to low self-worth
+- Intrapersonal Depression — caused by toxic beliefs and perceptions that lead to low self-worth.

-- Existential — caused by a lack of meaning and soul connection
+- Existential Depression — caused by a lack of meaning and Soul connection.

 What is Existential Depression?